 obj is an object of a class, then

 you can get the value of a property by referencing the property name:

 Assign values to properties by putting the property reference on the left side of the equal sign:

-When you access a property, MATLAB performs any operations that the property requires.
-For example, executing a property set or get access method and triggering property access events.
+When you access a property, MATLAB executes any property set or get access method and triggering any enabled property events.

 When you derive one class from another class, the derived (subclass) class inherits all the properties of the superclass.
 In general, subclasses define only properties that are unique to that particular class.
 Superclasses define properties that more than one subclass use.

 Attributes specified with the

 apply to all property definitions that follow in that block.
 If you

 want to apply attribute settings to certain properties only, reuse